-• With the lines representing the bridge selected, (press Ctrl and A keys together) drag and drop the mesh dataset Thick beam, linear order, div = 4 from the S Treeview onto the selected features.
+• With the lines representing the bridge selected, (press Ctrl and A keys together) drag and drop the mesh dataset Thick beam, linear order, div = 4 from the selected features.

 The spline line defining the tendon profile does not need to be meshed.
 It is merely used to define the tendon profile.